Privacy notice: NHS Surrey Heartlands

 In the case of disclosure of confidential personal data we will also ensure that we meet the Common Law Duty of Confidentiality by ensuring that either:

-• that this has been aside due to permissions given to us under section 251 of the NHS Act 2016 - this includes the following:
+- that this has been aside due to permissions given to us under section 251 of the NHS Act 2016.
+This includes:

 To ensure that we adequately inform you about the way in which we use personal data, we supplement the information included within this notice with further information (including the lawful basis applicable) within the following service / activity specific notices which are available from the ICB on request: